Lane Thomas Player Props: Nationals vs. Reds

 Lane Thomas At The Plate

-- Thomas has 100 hits and an OBP of .347 to go with a slugging percentage of .509.
-All three of those stats are best among Washington hitters this season.
+- Thomas leads Washington with 102 hits and an OBP of .351, plus a team-best slugging percentage of .509.

-- Among qualifying batters, he ranks ninth in batting average, while his on-base percentage ranks 41st and he is 15th in slugging.
+- Among qualifying hitters in baseball, he ranks ninth in batting average, 36th in on-base percentage, and 16th in slugging.

+- Thomas has reached base via a hit in 68 games this year (of 85 played), and had multiple hits in 28 of those games.

-- Thomas has had an RBI in 32 games this season (38.1%), including 11 multi-RBI outings (13.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Thomas has had at least one RBI in 37.6% of his games this season (32 of 85), with more than one RBI 11 times (12.9%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.